What Is a Personal Guarantee?

 Seizure of Personal Assets

 A personal guarantee can also affect your finances if you go into default and the lender seizes your personal assets.
 If you put up a savings account as collateral, for example, the lender could take this.
-Before taking out any type of small business loan with a personal guarantee, it’s important you have a plan in place to pay it back.
+Before taking out a small business loan or line of credit with a personal guarantee, it’s important you have a plan in place to pay it back.

 Finally, a personal guarantee that goes into collections could impact your spouse, too, if you don’t explicitly have joint assets excluded from the guarantee.